emmo-repo/domain-electrochemistry/sphinx/electrochemistry.rst

 Elucidation:
    range of electrode potentials of a given working electrode in a given electrolyte, where the electric current from reactions of the electrode or electrolyte is negligible compared with the current from reactions of the system under investigation
+Comment:
+   Because the working potential range is a function of a specific electrode/electrolyte system, only approximate ranges can be given for generic systems.

 Electrochemistry Concepts